 Feature writers create feature pieces, which will often hone in on key events or people; feature stories are often more detailed, creative and commentary-focused

 Columnists write shorter but regular pieces for a publication, usually known as a ‘column.’
 Columns will generally focus on one particular area (e.g. sports) and offer opinion and commentary.

 What Skills Do You Need to Become a Sports Journo?

-Getting a Journalism Degree
+Getting a Journalism Qualification

 Sports journalism is an exciting and fast-paced journalistic world.
 At present, there are around 22,500 journalists employed in Australia.